Gravitational shielding: Tests of the equivalence principle

-a new constraint on the shielding parameter 6×10−19 m²/kg.
+a new constraint on the shielding parameter 6×10−19 m2/kg.
 However, astronomical observations impose much more stringent limits.
-Based on lunar observations available in 1908, Poincaré established that h can be no greater than 10−18 m²/kg.
+Based on lunar observations available in 1908, Poincaré established that h can be no greater than 10−18 m2/kg.
 Subsequently, this bound has been greatly improved.
-Eckhardt showed that lunar ranging data implies an upper bound of 10−22 m²/kg, and Williams, et al., have improved this to h = (3 ± 5)×10−22 m²/kg.
+Eckhardt showed that lunar ranging data implies an upper bound of 10−22 m2/kg, and Williams, et al., have improved this to h = (3 ± 5)×10−22 m2/kg.
 Note that the value is smaller than the uncertainty.
 The consequence of the negative results of those experiments (which are in good agreement with the predictions of general relativity) is, that every theory which contains shielding effects like Le Sage's theory of gravitation, must reduce those effects to an undetectable level.
 For a review of the current experimental limits on possible gravitational shielding, see the survey article by Bertolami, et al. Also, for a discussion of recent observations during solar eclipses, see the paper by Unnikrishnan et al.

 Majorana's experiments and Russell's criticism

 Some shielding experiments were conducted in the early 20th century by Quirino Majorana.
 Majorana claimed to have measured positive shielding effects.
 Henry Norris Russell's analysis of the tidal forces showed that Majorana's positive results had nothing to do with gravitational shielding.
-To bring Majorana's experiments in accordance with the equivalence principle of General Relativity he proposed a model, in which the mass of a body is diminished by the proximity of another body, but he denied any connection between gravitational shielding and his proposal of mass variation.
-For another explanation of Majorana's experiments, see Coïsson et al. But Majorana's results couldn't be confirmed up to this day (see the section above) and Russell's mass variation theory, although meant as a modification of general relativity, is inconsistent with standard physics as well.
+To bring Majorana's experiments following the equivalence principle of General Relativity he proposed a model, in which the mass of a body is diminished by the proximity of another body, but he denied any connection between gravitational shielding and his proposal of mass variation.
+For another explanation of Majorana's experiments, see Coïsson et al. But Majorana's results could not be confirmed up to this day (see the section above) and Russell's mass variation theory, although meant as a modification of general relativity, is inconsistent with standard physics as well.

 Minority views

-The consensus view of the scientific community is that gravitational shielding does not exist, but there have been occasional investigations into this topic, such as the 1999 NASA-funded paper which reported negative results.
+The consensus view of the scientific community is that gravitational shielding does not exist, but there have been occasional investigations into this topic, such as the 1999 NASA-funded paper that reported negative results.
 Eugene Podkletnov claimed in two papers, one of which he later withdrew, that objects held above a magnetically-levitated, superconducting, rotating disc underwent a reduction of between 0.5 and 2% in weight.
 Theoreticians have attempted to reconcile Podkletnov's claims with quantum gravity theory.
-However, neither Podkletnov's claims, nor the similar claims of others, of "gravity reduction", "gravity shielding", or the like, have yet been successfully replicated, verified by independent review, or subjected to public demonstration.
+In 2006, a research group funded by ESA claimed to have created a similar device that demonstrated positive results for the production of gravitomagnetism, although it produced only 0.0001 g.